 Your dyed fabric then needs a further rest period; you'll be desperate to see the result, but wait a week so the dye can bond to the fabric.

-Rinse with cool water and a little bit of pH neutral soap, and leave to dry (out of direct sunlight).
+Rinse with cool water and a drop of pH neutral soap, and leave to dry (out of direct sunlight).

-You will now have a beautiful piece of hand dyed fabric to use as you please.
+You will now have a beautiful piece of naturally dyed fabric to use as you please.